-In one of his letters home Captain Goad refers to Richard Davis when describing the activities on board ship during the passage out to the Crimea:
+In one of his letters home Captain Goad refers to Richard Davis when describing the activities on board ship during the passage out to the Crimea in 1854:

 "The men sing, and I need hardly add that I am continually tootling away both solo's and duets with my trumpeter, Davis.
 I may safely add we are very musical."
 [Col. Anstruther Thomson, Reminiscences.
 [RM]]

 He was shown on the Regimental "Married roll" from the 25th of March 1857, and there were two [four?] children from this marriage.
 In 1867, his wife, Mary Davis, was given as his next of kin.

 Richard Davis [son], December Quarter 1864, Brentford.

 Gertrude Davis [daughter], June Quarter 1871, York.

 Blanch [sic] Caroline Davis [daughter], June Quarter 1874, York.